cftgithub/RPS-Multiplayer/README.md

 * To create a two-player game.
 * Both players will choose rock, paper, or scissors.
-* Each player's choice will be hiddent until both players have made their selection.
+* Each player's choice will be hidden until both players have made their selection.
 * The game will display the winner or that a tie has occurred.
 * The game will track each player's wins and losses.
 * Chat functionality added to allow real-time conversation between players.